 Loyola’s skilled electophysiologists use nonsurgical and minimally invasive options to treat atrial fibrillation, such as the Lariat procedure and Watchman device.

 - An Integrated Approach to Diagnosing and Treating Complex Arrhythmias

 Loyola’s Center for Heart & Vascular Medicine is one of the leading centers in the area for diagnosis and treatment of complex heart rhythm disorders.
-Loyola cardiologists Peter Santucci, MD, (left) and Smit Vasaiwala, MD, who have special training in electrophysiology, offer treatment options that may be unavailable elsewhere.
+Loyola doctors like Peter Santucci, MD, (left) and Smit Vasaiwala, MD, offer treatment options that may be unavailable elsewhere.

 Loyola Medicine offers the latest in diagnostic testing.
-Our team, including Peter Santucci, MD, (center) is highly skilled in using electrophysiology studies to provide individualized heart rhythm treatments.
+Our team, including Kim Chan, MD, (left) Peter Santucci, MD, and Charis Habercross, RN, APN, is highly skilled in administering electrophsiology studies and translating results to provide individualized heart rhythm treatments.